 Programs will be reviewed on an eight-year cycle.
 Units will complete the process in the equivalent of one semester, allowing for two rounds of reviews per academic year.

-May (or November): Departments who will be reviewed will be notified, given performance indicators, asked to submit list of issues and list of potential external reviewers by end of summer or by the end of the calendar year.
+January (or August): Departments who will be reviewed will be notified, given performance indicators, asked to submit a list of potential external reviewers by end of the semester.
 Provost Office representatives meet with units to answer questions/orientation.

 October (or March): Departments submit a Self-Study Report

 November (or April): External reviewers visit, and within 14 days of visit written reports are submitted by external reviewers.
 Both the College and the Provost’s Office will receive the report.

 December (or May): Implementation meetings with Deans/Unit Heads/central administration occur to develop implementation agreement.